POTS and Autism: Shared Symptoms, Differences & More

 Staying hydrated and consistent

-Hydration supports circulation in POTS, and consistency in daily routines helps reduce overwhelm in autism.
-Tracking hydration habits, mealtimes, and routines together in Human Health can show you how structure influences your overall well-being.
+Hydration supports circulation in POTS, and consistency in daily routines helps reduce overwhelm in Autism.
+Tracking hydration habits, mealtimes, and routines together in the Human Health app can show you how structure influences your overall well-being.

 Small, consistent changes often have a big impact.
 By combining daily adjustments with symptom tracking, you can build a clearer picture of what supports your body best.